Bread and Butter Pickles Recipe

 Storing Canned Pickles

 For the best quality don’t make more pickles than your family can eat in a year.
 Store your canned pickles in a cool dark place.
-For the best flavour leave canned pickles for about six weeks before eating, this gives your pickles time to ferment.
+For the best flavor leave canned pickles for about six weeks before eating, this gives your pickles time to ferment.

 Want to Try this Pickle Recipe?
 Pin it so you have it!